-- Special economic zone/regional aid incentives/reliefs - 3.
-The comprehensive computation of corporate income tax liability - a) Recognise the allowances and credits available to corporations and compute relevant amounts.
+- Special economic zone/regional aid incentives/reliefs - The thin capitalisation rules effective from 1 January 2015. - 3.
+The comprehensive computation of corporate income tax liability - a) Recognise the allowances and credits

+- available to corporations and compute relevant amounts.
 [2] - b) Compute the double tax relief available against the Polish income tax payable on the foreign income of tax residents.
 [2] - c) Explain the obligations to withhold tax on interest, royalty and dividend distribution payments made to Polish tax residents, tax residents of other EU states and foreign (non-EU)tax residents.
 [2] - d) Identify revenue subject to deduction of tax at source and compute relevant amounts.
 [2] - e) Identify the circumstances in which tax is levied on a turnover basis and compute the tax.
 [1] - 4.
-The use of exemptions and reliefs in deferring and minimising corporate income tax liabilities of the syllabus, concerning corporate income tax.
+The use of exemptions and reliefs in deferring and minimising corporate income tax liabilities

-The use of exemptions and reliefs is implicit within all of the above sections 1 to 3 of part C
+The use of exemptions and reliefs is implicit within all of the above sections 1 to 3 of part C of the syllabus, concerning corporate income tax.